eginez/AsyncRestClient/README.md

 # AsyncRestClient
-This is an light weight extension of groovy's RESTClient to support asyn call via RxGroovy
+This is a light weight extension of groovy's RESTClient to support asyn call via RxGroovy

 For RESTClient documentation: https://github.com/jgritman/httpbuilder/wiki/RESTClient.